andycandrea/andycandrea.github.io/_posts/2016-05-03-ready-player-one.md

 I will say, though, that I've yet to read *Lacero*,[^3] which provides some additional backstory to the primary antagonist of *Ready Player One* and is now published within newer editions of the book.
-It's quite possible that this would provide me with additional context that would lessen these negative opinions.
+It's quite possible that this would provide me with additional context that would impact my opinions.

 ## The Verdict :video_game:

-Overall, *Ready Player One* is a fantasically fun work of fiction.
+Overall, *Ready Player One* is a fantastically fun work of fiction.
 Cline does a remarkable job of blending the familiar (to me, at least) world of geeky pop culture with a brand new world of his own creation.
 Excluding his almost comedically undeveloped villains, I found few noteworthy flaws and a great deal